fdopen/cryptohash/README.md

 * `zero` has been removed.
 * `input` and `output` now have the same semantic as `Digest.input` and `Digest.output`

-For details, consult the documentation.
+If your code doesn't depend on these details, you can use the findlib package `cryptohash.legacy` as drop in replacement for `sha`.